roboseb/pokemetrics/README.md

 -fix bug with ratio of 0 (eternatus cm)
 -randomized based on generation button
--fix bug with art box not resizing in certain cases
+-fix bug with art box not resizing in certain cases -only show wobble button with multiple pokemon -transition bug when switching from large to small pokemon -fix man not following art box (don't clear everything!)

 things done today